-Project Advance English 12 is a two-semester college level course, offered in conjunction with Syracuse University and open to qualified high school seniors.
-Practices of Academic Writing (WRT 105) is taken the first semester AND Gender & Literary Texts (ETS 192) is taken the second semester.
+Project Advance English is a two-semester college level course, offered in conjunction with Syracuse University and open to qualified high school seniors.
+Practices of Academic Writing (WRT 105) is taken the first semester.
+WRT 105 is a writing intensive course that is centered on the development of analytical writing, analytical thinking, and critical reading skills.
+This course requires students to revise their writing as they work through multiple drafts leading to final papers of analysis and documented argument.
 NCAA Approved Offered at Henninger, Nottingham

 Practices of Academic Writing (WRT 105) is taken the first semester.
-WRT 105 is a writing intensive course that is centered on the development of college level analytical writing, analytical thinking, and critical reading skills.
+WRT 105 is a writing intensive course that is centered on the development of college level analytical writing, analytical thinking and critical reading skills.
 This course requires students to significantly revise their writing as they work through multiple drafts leading to final papers of critical analysis and documented argument.

-Gender & Literary Texts (ETS 192) is the second semester course and explores the construction and representation of 'gender,' especially as it affects the production and reception of literary and other cultural texts.
-To examine the ways in which literature participates in the social reproduction of gender, as well as the difference that gender makes in the production and reception of literary texts, students will practice extensive close reading, evidence-based analysis and argumentation, and independent inquiry.
+Gender & Literary Texts (ETS 192) is the second semester course and explores the construction and representation of 'gender,' especially as it affects the production and reception of literary and other cultural texts. o examine the ways in which literature participates in the social reproduction of gender, as well as the difference that gender makes in the production and reception of literary texts, students will practice extensive close reading, evidence-based analysis and argumentation, and independent-inquiry.